 Improving your international shipping process and fees can encourage international purchases.

-Consequently, it becomes more convenient for overseas customers.
+Consequently, it becomes more convenient for overseas customers and helps you to understand how to increase your cash flow.

-How to Create Your Cash Flow with Payment Incentives
+3. How To Create Your Cash Flow With Payment Incentives

 Late payments threaten your cash flow.
 So, why not reward clients who pay on time?
 You can offer exciting incentives to encourage early payments, such as a discount or an additional product.